Five years ago, a mere mention of the best action camera under $100 would have amounted to blasphemy.

 If you aren’t hung up on 4K, you can get amazing clarity even at full HD.
 Vivid and bright enough to send your gram followers on a tizzy.

-Just to be sure, we have included a wide range of best action cameras under 100 that have both, 4K videos as well as amazing clarity and color reproduction.
+Just to be sure, we have included a wide range of good action cameras that have both 4K videos as well as amazing clarity and color reproduction.

 This is another feature that is often hyped by manufacturers to sell their wares.